TheRealJacob07/Ambient_APP/README.md

 # Aeris API
 This app runs PYSImpleGUI and utilizes an API to get PWS Data.
 ## Installation
-To install the package, you can use pip:
+To install the package, download the file: